Compression Sleeves

 So, what does that mean?
 Are compression socks better than compression calf sleeves?
 Do socks offer more benefits than calf sleeves?

-The Benefits that Sleeves and Socks Share
+The Benefits of Both Sleeves and Socks

 Compression sleeves can work on preventing your calves from swelling or easing pain in the calves and shin, but not anywhere else.

-Since compression sleeves are designed to target specific muscles in the leg, they're perfect for intense athletes that use and engage their legs often, like marathon runners.
+Since compression sleeves are designed to target specific muscles in the leg, they're perfect for intense athletes who use and engage their legs often, like marathon runners.
 Not all runners experience swelling of the feet or ankles, yet compression sleeves allow runners to provide targeted assistance to the muscles that need it most while allowing runners to wear their preferred socks and shoes comfortably.

 Which One Is Right For You?